iiSHKAS/SHKAS-STREAM-MANAGER/README.md

 # 🎮 SHKAS STREAM MANGER
----

 ## 💡 Program Idea

-The program’s idea is to automatically change the stream category and title on the **Twitch** and **Kick** platforms according to the game currently running.
+The app’s idea is to automatically change the stream category and title on the **Twitch** and **Kick** platforms according to the game currently running.

 ---